1948 Newfoundland referendums: Reaction to the referendums

 As the results of the binding referendum were to join Canada, Newfoundland began to negotiate with Canada to enter into Confederation.
 After negotiations were completed, the British Government received the terms and the British North America Act 1949 was subsequently passed by the British Parliament and given Royal Assent.
 Newfoundland officially joined Canada at midnight, March 31, 1949.
 At the elections for the Newfoundland House of Assembly two months later, Smallwood's Liberal Party won and controlled the provincial government until the 1970s.
 Reactions to Confederation were mixed.

 Newfoundland as a province secured some significant guarantees as a part of the union.
 As ruled by the Judicial Committee of the Privy Council in 1927, Canada agreed to put Labrador under the jurisdiction of Newfoundland, after some consideration.
-Such commitments carried over to other areas as well, such as a ferry between Port aux Basques and North Sydney, and a guarantee that Newfoundland would be able to continue to manufacture and sell margarine, a very controversial product at the time.
+Such commitments carried over to other areas as well, such as a ferry between Channel-Port aux Basques and North Sydney, and a guarantee that Newfoundland would be able to continue to manufacture and sell margarine, a very controversial product at the time.

 Canada welcomed Newfoundland into confederation, as seen in an editorial in The Globe and Mail on April 1, 1949:

 An editorial from the Montreal Gazette also welcomed Newfoundland, saying:

 The Vancouver Sun also reflected on the results, saying: